JasperFx/marten/documentation/documentation/events/projections/index.md

 * _Async Projections_ - projection's that run in some kind of background process using an [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) strategy
 * _Live Projections_ - evaluating a projected view from the raw event data on demand within Marten

+## Event Metadata in Projections

+First off, please be aware that **event metadata like stream version and sequence number are not available duing the execution of inline projections.** If you need to use event metadata in your projections, please use asynchronous or inline projections.

 ## Projecting from One Event to One Document